Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Critical regime: localization and pullback weights

-The presence of critical values must be interpreted carefully within the critical regime.
-The mere presence of a critical level \(t\in V_\theta\) does not by itself determine either the quantitative profile of the pushforward density \(w_\theta\) or the nature of the final functional output.
-What is decisive is the behavior of \(w_\theta\) in a neighborhood of \(V_\theta\).
+The presence of critical values must be interpreted carefully within the architecture of the critical regime.
+The mere presence of a critical level \(t\in V_\theta\) does not determine by itself either the quantitative profile of the pushforward density \(w_\theta\) or the nature of the final functional output.
+What is decisive is the effective behavior of \(w_\theta\) in a neighborhood of \(V_\theta\).

 In particular, the condition